Significance of Doing an HR Health Check / HR Audit for Your Organization

 - 2.5 What would you like to achieve from your SuccessFactors implementation?

 - 3 Business Case

 - 4 Utilizing the HR health check/HR Audit data for a Strategic HR Roadmap

-It is possible to run the HR Health checks or HR Audits with many methodologies which may include diagnostic questionnaires, interviews, surveys, and workshops together with business and IT stakeholders.
+HR Health checks or HR Audits can be run using several different methodologies, including but not limited to, diagnostic questionnaires, interviews, surveys, and workshops together with business and IT stakeholders.

 Understanding the past

 It is crucial to understand the past processes, everything from what worked, what didn’t, and what were the reasons behind the outcome.
 It is also important to note that every organization is different.
 Therefore, what worked for a particular organization might not work for another organization.

 The next question that arises in the mind of a customer is, ‘Why is there a need to concern themselves with what they did a decade back when moving towards the latest best-in-class SaaS-based system, namely SuccessFactors?’
 If the market hype is to be believed, the latest systems are capable of predicting and resolving all the problems a system might encounter within a five to twenty-week period.